nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 # Developer Guide

 ## Acknowledgements
-- The command parser is adapted from [Dan Linh's iP](https://github.com/DanLinhHuynh-Niwashi/ip/tree/master/src/main/java/niwa/parser) code, with changes to get on well with the current project
+- The `Parser` is adapted from [Dan Linh's iP](https://github.com/DanLinhHuynh-Niwashi/ip/tree/master/src/main/java/niwa/parser) code, with changes to get on well with the current project

 ## Design & implementation
 ### Command Parser